Robert Shuler - Research Interests, Publications, Papers

 - On dynamics in a quasi-measurement field - (Journal of Modern Physics Jan 2013 Vol. 4 No. 1) A general theory of inertia tends to be circular because momentum and therefore inertia are taken as assumptions in quantum field theories.
 In this paper we explore instead using position uncertainty to infer inertia with mediation by quasi-measurement interactions.
 This method avoids attachment to the reference frame of the source masses and is thus completely relativistic, overcoming a conflict between historical theories of inertia and relativity.
 We investigate what laws of motion result, and whether natural explanations for equivalence and dark energy emerge.

-- Isotropy, equivalence and the laws of inertia - (Physics Essays Dec 2011 Vol. 24 No. 4) Using equivalence to investigate gravitational time dilation, as Einstein once did, the laws of inertia are derived and it is shown that inertia is isotropic, in agreement with experiments based on the Mossbauer effect.
+- Isotropy, equivalence and the laws of inertia - (Physics Essays Dec 2011 Vol. 24 No. 4) (Note: Discussions of light bending and full curvature metrics are superceded by the author's newer paper "Investigating Schwarzschild direct derivations," see above.)
+Using equivalence to investigate gravitational time dilation, as Einstein once did, the laws of inertia are derived and it is shown that inertia is isotropic, in agreement with experiments based on the Mossbauer effect.
 Possible anisotropy of inertia should be removed as an objection to Mach's Principle.
 Additionally, a special non-physical condition on acceleration is derived which makes equivalence compatible with weak field effects (precession).
-(Note: Discussions of light bending and full curvature metrics are superceded by the author's new paper "Paths to Spacetime Curvature," currently in peer review.
-Review copies are available on ResearchGate and Academia.edu.)

 Tutorials & Working Papers: